Assam – Culture and Tradition

 Assam (The land of red river and blue hills) is a Northeastern state in India which is also called Gateway of Northeast India.
 It is bordered by Bhutan and Arunachal Pradesh in the north, Nagaland, Manipur, and Burma in the east, while Bangladesh, Tripura, Mizoram in the south while West Bengal in the west.

 Assam along with Arunachal Pradesh, Nagaland, Manipur, Mizoram, Tripura, and Meghalaya is known as Seven Sisters.
 The Seven sister states are also referred to as “Paradise Unexplored“.

-The reason it is called “Seven Sisters” is the similarity between the states, in terms of geographical features, and interdependence among them in the political, social and economic spheres.
-All the seven states of seven sisters are isolated from India and the only way to reach there is via Siliguri Corridor (Chicken Neck) in Assam.
+The reason it is called “Seven Sisters” is the similarity between the states, in terms of geographical features, and interdependence among them in the political, social, and economic spheres.
+All seven states of seven sisters are isolated from India and the only way to reach there is via Siliguri Corridor (Chicken Neck) in Assam.

-The capital of Assam is Dispur and most of the state lie in the valley of the Mighty river Brahmaputra.
-The river Brahmaputra also forms the world largest island in the river called Majuli.
+The capital of Assam is Dispur and most of the state lies in the valley of the mighty river Brahmaputra.
+The river Brahmaputra also forms the world’s largest island in the river called Majuli.

 One-horned Indian rhinoceros is nearly extinct and conserved in Assam.
 The state receives more rainfall than most parts of India.
 This rains feed the Brahmaputra river and help in the formation of a hydro-geomorphic environment in Assam throughout the year.

 Assam is gifted with lush green meadows, fertile plains near the enormous Brahmaputra river, the beautiful hills with wonderful tea plantation, and rich flora and fauna.
 Its pleasant climate throughout the year makes it best for tourism in Assam.

 The roots of Assamese culture go back almost two thousand years when the first cultural assimilation took place between Austro-Asiatic and Tibeto-Burman groups.

 There were three waves of cultural assimilation in Assam.
-First, it was the Tibeto-Burman ethnic groups which had arrived from Tibet, Yunnan and Sichuan provinces of China who mixed with the scarcely present aboriginal Austric people like the Khasi and Jaintia.
+First, it was the Tibeto-Burman ethnic groups that had arrived from Tibet, Yunnan, and Sichuan provinces of China who mixed with the scarcely present aboriginal Austric people like the Khasi and Jaintia.

 Then there was a wave of Indo-Aryans from Northern India, which brought the Vedic culture and Hinduism into Assam.